-Imperfections: While a lot of people like the different patterns that are created by the various imperfections in Jade (iron inclusions, calcium veins), they are found quite commonly, and therefore not as valuable as a piece with none.
+Inclusions: While a lot of people like the different patterns that are created by the various imperfections in Jade (iron inclusions, calcium veins), they are found quite commonly, and therefore not as rare (and therefore valuable) as a piece with none.

 Colour: This is, again, a little bit subjective, with some people preferring certain shades of green over others, but in terms of rarity (and therefore value), a vivid and consistent green colour is best, rather than a pale green, yellow-green or brown-green.